project-image

 New Development Update: Adding a new island, shopping, villagers, animals and more!

-almost 2 years ago – Fri, Jul 01, 2022 at 08:41:03 PM
+over 2 years ago – Fri, Jul 01, 2022 at 08:41:03 PM

 Hey everyone!
 Thanks for the patience with these sporadic updates.
 As development progresses I find myself drifting farther away from frequent post-writing and focusing more on the development of the game itself.
 With that said, expect fewer update posts for the duration of the game's development.
 And by that I mean just on the written updates - actual progress and updates on the game itself are going faster than ever!
 I still plan to update everyone on the progress, however I won't be adhering to a monthly update schedule or anything of that nature, as it's adding a bit more stress and time away from development than I prefer.